New & Used Volvo S80: In Depth

 GET A FREE PRICE QUOTE

-The Volvo S80 is a subtle, large, and unassuming luxury sedan that places safety and comfort above anything else.
-It competes with the Lincoln MKS, Acura RLX, and the Cadillac XTS.Read our 2014 Volvo S80 review for the latest on prices, specifications, and gas mileage information.
+The Volvo S80 is a subtle, large, and unassuming luxury sedan that puts safety and comfort above all else.
+It competes with the Cadillac XTS, Acura RLX, and the Lincoln MKS.Read our 2014 Volvo S80 review for the latest on prices, specifications, and gas mileage information.

 The first generation of the S80 sedan was built from 1999 through 2006, and replaced the 940 and 960 in the Swedish carmaker's lineup.
 (Volvo is now actually owned by Geely of China.)
 That first 1999 S80 was powered by a thirsty 197-hp, 2.9-liter inline six-cylinder engine.
 While it was powerful enough, the S80 was a heavy car, and it didn't feel all that perky.
 It wasn't until 2004 that a 2.5T model was added, with a five-speed automatic transmission and optional all-wheel drive.
 The 2.5T was considerably quicker, but all S80s deliver a good ride, though the handling can hardly be considered sporty.

 Late in its run, the first-generation S80 also offered a more sporty T6, with a 268-hp turbocharged inline six.
 Its available 4C active suspension permitted far better cornered and less body roll through turns.
 As with the newer generation, the first run of S80s offered lots of options and upgrades that further improved a notable level of safety and technology features.
 Those included dual-zone climate control, a backseat dual-screen entertainment option, HID headlamps, and more.